Ms. Inglish has spent 30 years working in medicine, psychology, STEM instruction, and aerospace education for Active USAF Civil Air Patrol.

 Popular mini courses have added arcades, restaurants, pinball machines, paintball courses, and laser tag.

 Mini golf is a scaled down version of golf played with only a putter across short fairways with lots of whimsical obstacles, often including at least one windmill.
+This scaled down version is called miniature, mini, crazy, or wacky golf in different places around America.

 Carter's Lookout Mountain/Fairyland Golf Club in Georgia is recognized on the National registry of Historic Places.
 It now maintains a full size golf course.